 2. Beverage Services said they did not believe the ad condoned or encouraged poor nutritional habits among children, for several reasons.
 They said the characters were teenagers and older – for example, some of them were driving – which was in line with their target audience.
 They said that many of the characters were being physically active, including jumping, bouncing, walking dogs, and playing basketball.
 No other food or drink was seen being consumed, and those characters who did have a bottle of Fanta consumed it in moderation.

 3. Beverage Services said that whilst there was one character at the start of the video who was bored, they believed the ad encouraged her to get out, get active and enjoy herself.
 They said the video simply portrayed people enjoying themselves with Fanta.

 1. & 2.
 Not upheld

-We investigated ad (b) under CAP Code (Edition 12) rules 3.1 (Misleading advertising), 3.7 (Substantiation) and 3.11 (Exaggeration) but did not find it in breach.
+On this point, we investigated the ad under CAP Code (Edition 12) rule 15.16.1 (Food and Soft Drink Product Marketing Communications and Children), but did not find it in breach.

 No further action necessary.